marcusyatim/M-M/README.md

 > - `lda`: The LDA model.
 > - `pyLDAvis`: A neat and handy visualisation of the topic modeling.
 Saved as html.

-2. `topic_assignment.ipynb`: After topic modeling has been performed and we have a saved `model` and `dtm`, use this notebook to get the topic distribution of the recipes and to assign each recipe their topic(s).
+2. `topic_assignment.ipynb`: After topic modeling has been performed and we have a saved `dtm` and `lda` model, use this notebook to get the topic distribution of the recipes and to assign each recipe their topic(s).
 Saves to disk an `assignment` CSV file.

 3. `topic_topN.ipynb`: Once we have our topics, we want to look at the Top N words for each topic.
 We also want to expand these words by including their synonyms, hyponyms, hypernyms, meronyms, holonyms & entailments.
 Saves to disk a `topN` JSON file.